Emilsivertsson/TODO-EmilSivertsson/README.md

 #### If you choose exit, the application will stop.

 ## Credits
-This project has been checked by: the following feedback was given:
+This project has been checked by: Wakana and Johan Romeo. the following feedback was given:
+Wakana:

+Johan:

 ChatGPT was used to generate some of the more complex tests.